NewsFront RangeGreenwood Village

 "It gives you a nice window where you have some separation from your symptoms," Peterson said.

-"If using Ketamine in a clinical sense was causing addiction issues, we would see massive addiction issues in bariatric and pediatric patients, and we do not see that," Peterson replied when asked about the drug's safety.
+"If using ketamine in a clinical sense was causing addiction issues, we would see massive addiction issues in bariatric and pediatric patients, and we do not see that," he said.

 "Neuroplasticity is better in the brain, and so you’re more, I guess, susceptible to new habits and talking about those emotions," said Reid.
 "That therapy, man, it felt like I was on a train out of the pit.
 I don’t know how to describe it.
 It was just so productive every time."